 Graduates of a veterinary assistant program may find employment in zoos, animal shelters, veterinary hospitals, humane societies and animal parks.
 These assistants spend most of their time in the veterinary office or hospital supporting the front desk in addition to grooming and feeding animals, giving medication, cleaning cages and sterilizing surgical and laboratory equipment.

-The BLS expects job prospects for animal care and service workers to increase at a rate of 11% from 2014 to 2024.
+The BLS expects job prospects for animal care and service workers to increase by 22% from 2019 to 2029.
 Due to the rise of pet owners and an increase in the number of animals in shelters, kennel and hospitals, animal care and service workers are needed to meet the demand of care.

 Continuing Education Information